tytydraco/yessleep/out/I_was_working_the_closing_shift_at_the_video_rental_store.md

 While my wounds were being treated and a police officer took my statement and asked questions, my eyes didn’t leave the front door of our apartment.
 I was in disbelief of everything that had occurred and was so zoned out that I only vaguely remember hearing “area cordoned off,” and “from the knife block in your kitchen,” and “conduct a full sweep of the neighborhood.”

 They kept me in the hospital for two days – mostly for observation for psychological concerns as the wounds weren’t as bad as they felt.
-The one on my back needed twelve stiches, the one on my arm only needed six, and I didn’t suffer a concussion.
+The one on my back needed twelve stitches, the one on my arm only needed six, and I didn’t suffer a concussion.
 There was no permanent damage, though the doctor warned I would be sore for a while.

 The police hadn’t found Michael Garrison, though their search continued.
 They searched his apartment; the lease was in his name and the rent was paid through the end of the month.
 They found newspapers with articles circled, some stories about the sex worker murders, some about the missing children.
 Neither were connected to him, but he’d been following them closely for some reason.
 There were maps of the city with some routes marked, and one of them went past the video store I worked at, and one past my house.